 Cumulative Performance Index (CPI)

-The CPI is a measure of the candidate’s overall performance in all the subjects studied according to the number of credits each discipline entails.
+CPI full form is Cumulative Performance Index which is a measure of the candidate’s overall performance in all the subjects studied according to the number of credits each discipline entails.
 Usually, it is aggregated at the end of every semester and includes the grades obtained until the time of calculation.
 Further, you can convert CPI to percentage as well as grade points, whichever the institution you are applying to is asking for.

 The formula for calculation of CPI is: